 It was in high school.
 I was spending the night at my friend’s house.
 It was a sweltering summer night, so my friend and I were in just our boxers, hanging out in his back house.

 “A while back I was in Iraq, and as deployments go, it wasn’t too bad.
-It’s just I was 19 and horny as shit.
+It’s just I was 19 and excited to do things .
 After a few months it was getting to the point where I couldn’t contain it anymore.
-I went into one of the nasty ass latrines to rub one off.
-If you’ve never been in a portajohn in Iraq in 120+degree weather trying to masturbate, you’re really not missing much.
+I went into one of the nasty latrines to rub one off.
+If you’ve never been in a portajohn in Iraq in 120+degree weather trying to play with yourself, you’re really not missing much.
 But so I’m choking my chicken and there’s a knock on the door saying hurry up.
 I yell back that I’m beating my meat like it owes me money and to leave me alone.
 I think that’s it until a few seconds later I hear…

 “Hey guys, Docs Spanking his monkey in this shitter!”